Why does textbook affordability matter?

 - The Library Collection Digital books, journals, databases and primary sources can be linked in UWM Canvas courses.

-- Media and Reserve Services Borrow copies of textbooks and equipment you may need for your courses.
+- Equipment and Reserve Services Borrow copies of textbooks and equipment you may need for your courses.

 - Interlibrary Loan Faculty can request digital copies of articles and book chapters for Canvas.